 Reading-Based Blogging—For specific directions on this assignment, click here.
 Blog posts are due by 8AM on the day of class discussion and will be used in class.
 No late or incomplete posts will be accepted.
 Students may miss one response without affecting their grade.

 American West History Research Project: Students are required to write a 5-to-7-page research paper on some aspect of the American West, broadly defined.
-There will be a series of smaller assignments—project description, research-based blogging, and presentation—that will lead to completion of the final paper.
+There will be a series of smaller assignments—project description, primary source analysis, and presentation—that will lead to completion of the final paper.
 Students must have their project proposal approved by the instructor before proceeding with their research.
 If students decide to change topics, then they MUST repeat all preceding assignments and meet with me individually on each draft.
 NOTE: all assignments will be marked down a partial letter grade for each day they are late, including weekends.

-Project Description (1-2-pages): A short document that addresses the following: 1) the subject that you plan to research, 2) a working argument; 3) the types of sources that you plan to use, 4) the significance of your proposed project, and 5) bibliography.
 Students must have their project proposal approved by the instructor before proceeding with their research.
-Make an appointment or email me to discuss possible topics before this assignment is due.
-For a specific deadline to post your proposal, see the Schedule.
+It is suggested, but not required, to make an appointment or email me to discuss possible topics before this assignment is due.
+For specific deadlines, see the Schedule.

 Exams—There will be a midterm and a final during the scheduled exam period.
 Both will be used to evaluate your ability to synthesize the major themes of the course, focusing primarily on questions generated on the class blog.
 The final exam will not necessarily be cumulative, but it will build upon material from the first half of the semester.
 For specific dates, see the Schedule.